-a) Institutional uses are permitted to be located within any 'Mixed-use Areas', 'Office Mixed-Use' and 'Institutional' land use designations shown on Schedules 13A-13N.

-b) The City will work in collaboration with the school board(s) to determine the need for educational facilities and a school block, if required.
+- Educational facilities are permitted to be located within any Mixed-Use, Mixed-Use Employment (Office Mixed-Use) and Neighbourhood land use designations shown on Schedules 13A-13N. - b) The City shall work in collaboration with the school board(s) to determine the need for educational facilities and a school block, if required.
 The location and size of a school facility will be confirmed through the review of development applications.
 Integrating schools and other community infrastructure with other uses will be assessed by the school board(s) to determine the viability of pursuing innovative approaches in the designs of schools and associated childcare facilities.